wintvelt/sst-test/README.md

 ---
 # Dependency publication service
 *on cloning this repo, replace with specifics for the service*

+## Client
+Per standard, all functions in client will expect `process.env.STAGE` to be set (to either prod or dev) Addition, client functions need
+- `process.env.SECRET_PUBLISH_TOKEN` to be set, to allow publishing dependencies.
+- `process.env.REPO` to be set to github repo name (including owner)

 ## API
 API is public, but heavily throttled. `PUT` API does require a secret token to be included in request body.